Treaty of Turin (1696): Background

-To preserve secrecy, the treaty negotiations were conducted by the French commander at Pinerolo, the Comte de Tessé, for Louis XIV and Savoy's senior diplomat, Carlo Giuseppe Vittorio Carron, Marquis de St-Thomas.

 Provisions

 All Savoyard territories occupied by France would be returned, including Pinerolo after its fortifications had been destroyed, and Savoyard Protestants would be prevented from supporting French Camisard rebels.
 Victor Amadeus's longstime French-born mistress, Jeanne Baptiste d'Albert de Luynes, helped broker the marriage of his eldest daughter, Marie Adélaïde of Savoy, to Louis's grandson, the Duke of Burgundy.
-That increased Savoy's status within Europe, and a series of deaths in the French Royal Family meant that Marie Adélaïde's younger son would succeed his great-grandfather in 1715 as Louis XV.
+That increased Savoy's status within Europe, and a series of deaths in the French royal family meant that Marie Adélaïde's younger son would succeed his great-grandfather in 1715 as Louis XV.

-Terms were finally agreed by the end of June, but the treaty was signed only on 29 August to allow Bavaria, Brandenburg-Prussia and Spain to withdraw their contingents from the forces outside Pinerolo.
+Terms were finally agreed by the end of June, but the treaty was only signed on 29 August to allow Bavaria, Brandenburg-Prussia and Spain to withdraw their contingents from the forces outside Pinerolo.